greje656/Questions/lens-flares.md

 Currently the full cost of the effect for a Nikon 28-75mm lens is xxxms.
 The performance degrades as the sun disk is made bigger since it results in more and more overshading during the rasterisation of each ghosts.
 With a simpler lens interface like the 1955 Angenieux the cost decreases significantly.
 In the current implementation every possible "two bounce ghost" is traced and drawn.
 For a lens system like the Nikon 28-75mm which has 27 lens components, that's n!/r!(n-r)! = 352 ghosts.
 It's easy to see that this number can [increase dramatically](https://www.desmos.com/calculator/rsrjo1mhy1) with the number of component.

-An obvious optimization would be to skip ghosts that have intensities so lows that their contributions are imperceptible.
+An obvious optimization would be to skip ghosts that have intensities so low that their contributions are imperceptible.
 Using Compute/DrawIndirect it would be fairly simple to first run a coarse pass and use it to cull non contributing ghosts.
 This would reduce the compute and rasterization pressure on the gpu dramatically.
 Something I intend to do in future.

 ### Conclusion

 I'm not sure if this approach was ever used in a game.
 It would probably be hard to justify it's heavy cost.
-I feel this would have a better use case in the context of pre-visualization where a director might be interested in having early feeback on how a certain lens might behave in a shot.
+I feel this would have a better use case in the context of pre-visualization where a director might be interested in having early feedback on how a certain lens might behave in a shot.

 *[2016 Diesel Car and SUV Buyer's Guide](http://www.trucktrend.com/features/1509-2016-diesel-car-and-suv-buyers-guide/)*
 ![](https://github.com/greje656/Questions/blob/master/images/example01.jpg)